Lunar Standstill and the 18.6-Year Cycle

 Archaeoastronomy

-Major-standstill alignments are visible in archaeological monuments across Britain and Ireland.
-At Callanish on the Isle of Lewis, the Moon at major standstill “rolls” along the southern horizon, barely rising, for several nights in a row — an effect impossible to mistake and clearly referenced by the site’s layout.
-At Chimney Rock in Colorado, the Anasazi Great House frames the moonrise between two rock pillars only at major standstill.
-Newgrange in Ireland has standstill alignments in addition to its solstice axis.
+Major-standstill alignments are visible in archaeological landscapes and monuments, though the strength of the evidence varies by site.
+At Callanish on the Isle of Lewis, observers describe the Moon near major standstill as skimming or rolling along the southern horizon.
+At Chimney Rock in Colorado, the Ancestral Puebloan Great House frames the moonrise between two rock pillars only at major standstill.
+Claims about other monuments, including Newgrange, are more debated and should be treated cautiously unless tied to a specific archaeoastronomy source.

 The 2024-2025 major standstill has prompted organized observation programs at Stonehenge, Callanish, and Chimney Rock.
-English Heritage’s Stonehenge standstill programme ran through mid-2025, and the Royal Astronomical Society’s 2024-12-18 press material confirmed peak declinations within a few tenths of a degree of the predicted ±28.7°.
+English Heritage’s Stonehenge standstill programme ran through mid-2025, and public observatories such as Griffith Observatory scheduled repeated observations across the 2024-2025 season.

 The modern astrological reading

 Astrologers working in this tradition treat the standstill cycle as a backdrop against which individual natal moons acquire context.
-A native born during a major standstill inherits a Moon that has access to the OOB archetypal space described in the out-of-bounds guide.
-A native born during a minor standstill inherits a Moon “held by the Sun’s rules” — still expressive, but operating inside the envelope that Sun sets for everyone.
+A native born during a major standstill may have a Moon capable of reaching the OOB zone described in the out-of-bounds guide.
+The chart still has to be calculated directly: major-standstill years make OOB Moons possible, while minor-standstill years keep the Moon’s geocentric declination inside the solar envelope.

 Transits and standstill

 Within the major-standstill window, the Moon crosses past the Sun’s envelope every two weeks, each window lasting two to three days.
-Those transits tend to light up any natal OOB body the way a key turning in a lock does — brief, specific, and unmistakable.
+Astrologers who use OOB transits may treat those windows as heightened lunar timing, especially when they contact natal planets by longitude or declination.
 The Moon out-of-bounds dates page lists every window for the 2015-2035 range.

 Standstill dates, near term